MadCzarls/symfony-docker/README.md

 # Disclaimer

 Although there are present different files for `prod` and `dev` environments these are only stubs and this repo is not suitable to run on `prod` environment.
 The idea was to create as much integral, self-contained and flexible environment for `development` as possible and these files are here merely to easily mimic `prod` env and point out differences in configuration.

+# Blackfire [WIP]
+After starting containers blackfire-agent service is not started in main app.php container.
+In that case run:
+1. `docker exec -it app.php bash`
+1. `/etc/init.d/blackfire-agent restart`

+@TODO debug ^.

+Remember to install extension for Blackfire to your browser of choice.

+Test Blackfire integration, `prod` including; add flag to control Blackfire installation?